darrencarlin/wordle-discord-bot/README.md

     bestScore: 0,
     scores: [0, 0, 0, 0, 0, 0],
-    achievements: [{id: 1, name: "First Wordle", description: "You completed your first wordle"}], },
+    achievements: [{id: 1, name: "First Wordle", description: "You completed your first wordle"}],
+    lastGameNumber: 0,
+  },
 ];

 ```

-Each guild has it's own users collection in the database. which follows the below schema
+Each guild has it's own users and leaderboards collection in the database. which follows the below schema.
+They are tracked separately to allow leaderboards to be reset without affecting user stats.

 ```
 {
+  leaderboards: [User, User, User]
   users: [User, User, User],
   channelId: "123456789",
   guildId: "123456789",